geraldpaulc/miliomoviesitn/README.md

 # miliomovies
-a movie website with responsive design using bootstrap
+a user interface design of movie streaming website with responsive design using bootstrap

+check the website here: https://geraldpaulc.github.io/miliomovies/